Floflos/CTF-Write-Up/DGhack2021/XML-is-love/README.md

 <img src="../Images/12.png" width="900" />
 That's strange, we get an error message which indicate that the XML has not been properly parsed.
 With this response, we can conclude that the XML parsing has been modified and that the vulnerability is probably there !
 Moreover, XML parsing vulnerability in web application are known vulnerabilities named XXE (XML External Entity) https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing

-It's possible to do various things with such vulnerabilities, by example, it's possible to read files on the remote server and even extract them to our machine.
+It's possible to do various things with such vulnerabilities, for example, it's possible to read files on the remote server and even extract them to our machine.
-We can find help in many websites to find example attack and payloads, by example on https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection
+We can find help in many websites to find example attack and payloads, for example on https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection

 After playing for a while whith various payload, I managed to find a way to read files on the target system :